swiftlang/swift-org-website/_posts/2023-12-21-benchmarks.md

 > _Predictable and consistent performance that is on-par with C-based languages_

-Now, this is primarily focused on the _CPU_ performance metric, but the CPU is only one of several resources which are constrained — there are many more:
+Performance is a function of how well we use the constrained machine resources to run our program - and there are several that directly impact the runtime of different applications and workloads:

 * CPU
 * Memory allocator (number of allocations/frees, amount of memory allocated)